-Meditating on your fear and recognizing that they are mostly in your own mind is another phenomenal way to facing them.
+Meditating on your fear and recognizing that it is primarily in your mind are distinctive ways to face them.

 2. The Svadhishthana or Sacral or Sexuality Chakra (Orange)

-Strongly linked with relationships, blame, and guilt, if we want to actively fix our blocks with this chakra, we need to be really open and honest in our relationships.
+Strongly linked with relationships, blame and guilt, we need to be open and honest in our relationships if we want to fix our blocks with this chakra actively.

 3. The Manipura or Solar Plex or Power Chakra (Yellow)